-Acne and Hirsutism (excessive hairiness) can both be really hard to live with.
-Like any skin condition, they are very visible and can really affect the person’s self-confidence.
-Acne is very common, often appearing in teenagers and affecting the face back and chest.
-Hirsutism affects around 10% of western women and is more common in those of the Mediterranean or Middle-Eastern origin.
-These skin conditions can be completely unrelated to one another and both have several treatment options, from lifestyle changes to topical treatments and beyond.
-In fact, both can be treated with Dianette an oral contraceptive pill also known as Diane, but only when the benefits of such a treatment are deemed to outweigh the risks.
+The Dianette contraceptive pill contains both an oestrogen and an anti-androgen.
+Androgens are the hormones that stimulate hair growth and the grease glands in your skin.
+Sometimes, these grease glands can get blocked as they produce too much sebum, and then get infected and become inflamed, which leads to acne spots.
+Dianette works to prevent androgens from acting on the skin and reduces the number of androgens produced, which has a positive effect on the skin.
+Dianette comes in the form of a daily pill which you take in line with your menstrual cycle.
+Each tablet contains 2 milligrams of the anti-androgen cyproterone acetate, and 35 micrograms of the oestrogen ethinylestradiol.
+Acne and hirsutism (excessive hairiness) can both be very hard to live with.
+As with any skin condition, they are very visible and can seriously affect a person’s self-confidence.
+Acne is very common, often appearing in teenagers and affecting the face, back and chest.
+Hirsutism affects around 10% of western women and is more common in those of Mediterranean or Middle-Eastern origin.
+These skin conditions can be completely unrelated to one another and both have several treatment options, from lifestyle changes to topical treatments and others.
+Both can be treated with the Dianette contraceptive pill also known as Diane, but only when the benefits of such a treatment are deemed to outweigh the risks.

 What is Dianette?